-The global blockchain in agriculture and food supply chain market is calculated to be USD 0.64 billion in 2024 and is determined to reach USD 4.54 billion by the completion of the envisioned period.
+The global blockchain in agriculture and food supply chain market is calculated to be USD 0.64 billion in 2024 and is determined to reach USD 14.81 billion by 2032.
 The market is also estimated to experience reasonable growth to record a whopping CAGR of 48.1% throughout the conjecture period.

 The blockchain technology is rapidly gaining traction in the agriculture industry and multiple research and feasibility studies are currently underway to understand the extent of this technology.
 Like, experts in China in October 2023 have invented a sensor that can identify water adulteration in honey.
 This system is small and contains a microwave microstrip line planar resonator sensor tool placed on an insulator substrate to discover pollutants in honey.
 Whereas in Europe, technology companies are working on artificial intelligence agriculture to stay competitive in the quickly changing AI landscape.
 Global organizations in the USA are actively engaged in further development and effectively implement on a large scale to mitigate food fraud instances and better manage yield.
 By making use of cloud-based platforms, cultivators can get live information about soil conditions, crop health, and climate patterns.